Hi Ho Silver Lining: Jeff Beck version

-In May 1967 Beck's version peaked at no. 14 (for three consecutive weeks) on the UK Singles Chart during a then lengthy 14-week run.
-The single spent a further 11 weeks on the chart when reissued in the autumn of 1972, peaking at no. 17 (for three consecutive weeks) in December.
-In the U.S., Beck's single (released as "Hi-Ho Silver") peaked at no. 123 in May 1967.
+In May 1967, Beck's version peaked at No. 14 (for three consecutive weeks) on the UK Singles Chart during a then lengthy 14-week run.
+The single spent a further 11 weeks on the chart when reissued in the autumn of 1972, peaking at No. 17 (for three consecutive weeks) in December.
+In the U.S., Beck's single (released as "Hi-Ho Silver") peaked at No. 123 in May 1967.
 The song was not included on Beck's album Truth when first released in 1968, but featured as a bonus track on the 2006 reissue.

 In 1983, in an all-star jam with Steve Winwood and Simon Phillips, Beck performed "Hi Ho Silver Lining" live at the ARMS Charity Concert, a charity benefit show for multiple sclerosis, at London's Royal Albert Hall.
-The song was resurrected for the "Together and Apart" Japanese and U.S. tours with Eric Clapton in 2009 and 2010.
+The song was resurrected for the Together and Apart Japanese and U.S. tours with Eric Clapton in 2009 and 2010.
 According to Kate Mossman, writing in the New Statesman, Beck "has likened 'Hi Ho Silver Lining' to having a pink toilet seat hung around your neck for the rest of your life."

-Beck's version is popular with fans of numerous football clubs in the United Kingdom, where it is often chanted by spectators.
-During the chorus, the words 'silver lining' are usually replaced with the name of the football club in question.